anaerobeth/dev-python-project/README.md

 Group app by Tracy Moscato and Beth Tenorio

-Implemented in Python and Flash
+Implemented in Python and Flask